daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-break-detection.md

 behave with different types of inputs like a mediation / relaxation podcast, or a podcast with background music?
 In some cases it will suffice to hand-engineer additional information, e.g., human [voice frequency] (voice band) detection.
-In other cases, manually engineering features may have less effect if any effect at all.
+In other cases, manually engineering features may have less-of if any effect at all.
 I believe the more robust solutions will result from applied ML / AI algorithms that are able to generalize to a broader spectrum of podcast audio, of course, depending on larger amounts of high quality data.